alexanderzimmermann/HookFramework/Docs/languages/en/tutorials/quickstart.svn.rst

 Optional
 ~~~~~~~~

 In order to run listener that use other software, you need to install this software they use.
-The hook framework includes a listener that needs the [[PHP_CodeSniffer|http://pear.php.net/package/PHP_CodeSniffer]] installed.
+The example repository includes a listener that needs the [[PHP_CodeSniffer|http://pear.php.net/package/PHP_CodeSniffer]] installed.
-Another listener mails the changes to a given address, so that you need a mail server for this listener.
+Another listener mails the changes to a given address, so you need the mail function for php configured.

 To run the unit tests PHPUnit 3.5 or higher is recommended.